djfroofy/beatlounge/README.rst

 ~~~~~~~~

 The beatlounge is an experiment in computer music.
 It makes sound.
 It's fun.
-You can program melodies and wicked arpegiators, whatever your imagination
-and technical prowess allows.
-And it's simple.
-Really, really simple.

 It's written in Python and uses Twisted for its scheduling but you don't have
 to know anything about Twisted to use it.
 Promise.